Hamilton-Baillie on ‘Shared Space’ in Ashford

 Streets and public spaces require many years of patient work and public discussion before any changes happen on the ground.
 There will be fewer large schemes in the coming months, but perhaps this will offer a chance for reflection on progress achieved so far and some consolidation of the techniques and principals underpinning shared space.
 But the approach is equally relevant for small highway schemes in villages and small towns – anywhere where traffic and people interact.
 Ashford has helped the UK appreciate the potential for creating more civilised streets and spaces, and this will be a lasting legacy for the long term.

 This entry was posted on Wednesday, January 27th, 2010 at 8:21 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.